Borderlands (series): Card game

 Alongside the reveal of Borderlands 3, Gearbox presented a card game called Borderlands: Tiny Tina's Robot Tea Party.
 Designed for two to five players and taking 15 minutes a game, the goal is to collect the necessary cards to assemble a specific Claptrap model, but which can be waylaid by action cards played by other players.
 The game is published by Gearbox, XYZ Game Labs, and Nerdvana Games.

 Film

-A film adaptation of Borderlands was developed since 2015 as a tentpole movie by Lionsgate, with Avi Arad producing with Erik Feig.
+A film adaptation of Borderlands was developed starting 2015 as a tentpole movie by Lionsgate, with Avi Arad producing with Erik Feig.
 Gearbox CEO Randy Pitchford and Take-Two Interactive's CEO Strauss Zelnick served as executive producers.
 Eli Roth directed the film, from a screenplay he co-wrote with Craig Mazin.
 The film stars Cate Blanchett and Kevin Hart in the lead roles as Lilith and Roland, and also includes Jamie Lee Curtis, Jack Black, Ariana Greenblatt, Florian Munteanu, Haley Bennett, Edgar Ramirez, Olivier Richters, and Janina Gavankar.
 The film was released on August 9, 2024, to mostly negative reviews.